Enhancing the Effectiveness of Your Behavior-Based Safety Program

 The Results Of Engaged Employees

 Employees submit their cards.
 They identify any potential safety risks.
-And depending on the severity of the risk, supervisors can deal with their concerns in a timely matter and report back to the person that submitted the card.
+Depending on the severity of the risk, supervisors can deal with their concerns in a timely matter and report back to the person who submitted the card.

 This data can be entered into your tracking system.
 Then charts and graphs can be developed out of this information to be shared with employees.

 Develop your focus audits to reflect lagging indicators from the week before.
 You can also discuss such topics in your toolbox talks or safety meetings.